Joined: 22 Sep 2008

 FOLLOW THE PROCESS FOR FLASHING YOUR ROUTER THAT IS IN THE WIKI.

 Once you have dd-wrt installed on your router, you can change to any generic stable build that the flash will support by upgrading using the webgui.
-You should not use use a trailed build once dd-wrt is installed on the router, and you do not have to stick with the build in the wiki install for your router.
+You should not have to stick with the build in the wiki install for your router, but you do need to understand what builds can be flashed on your router!

 Read the rest of this note to understand builds to flash to your router, once dd-wrt is installed according to the wiki, and to make sure you are flashing a supported build for your router.

 To pick a build, there are three things you need to know.
-The process for flashing, the build type (micro, mini, standard or mega) and whether you need newd, K26, or vint.
-Then you can pick the build svn (14929, 13491, 12548 etc.) that you want to flash.
+The process for flashing, the build type (micro, mini, standard or mega) and whether you need newd, K26, nv60 or nv64.
+Then you can pick the build svn (14929, 17990, 12548 etc.) that you want to flash.

 You don't have to use the build VERSION that are recommended in the wiki but it is a good practice to do so unless you undestand how all this works.
 You should use the build TYPE.
 (See below in this note.)